|Researchers at RIHN|

 Project researchers first introduced the practice of rewetting and reforestation in peatland areas in Bengkalis District, Riau Province in 2010.
-This experimental site has attracted significant attention especially since 2015, when fire and haze became very serious.
-Along with project-led international seminars, the site has significantly enhanced public awareness of the potential for rewetting and forestation to regenerate peatland.
+This experimental site has attracted significant attention especially since 2015, when fire and haze became very serious in the area.
+Along with project-led international seminars, the site has significantly enhanced public awareness of rewetting and forestation to promote peatland regeneration.

-We signed the Memoranda of Understanding with the Peatland Restoration Agency of Indonesia and Riau University to conduct action research to restore degraded peatland.
-Our project has created action plans based on these MOUs and has accordingly begun to implement a restoration program, in which we started the social forestry programs designed to strengthen the land rights of people on degraded state lands.
+We signed Memoranda of Understanding with the Peatland Restoration Agency of Indonesia and Riau University to conduct action research on peatland restoration.
+Our project has created action plans based on these MOUs and begun to implement a restoration program in which social forestry programs are designed to strengthen the land rights of people on degraded state lands.
 In addition, continuous monitoring of green-housegas emissions from peatlands, the influence of haze on atmosphere, and seasonal changes of local rainfall, allows us to clarify the influences on, and processes of, peatland degradation.

 Catastrophe and Regeneration in Indonesia’s Peatlands: Ecology, Economy and Society was published by the National University of Singapore Press in 2016.
-This volume provides inter-disciplinary field-based and historical analyses of peatland degradation through examination of the survival motives of local people, the profit motives of companies, and the conservation motives of Government and NGOs.
+This volume provides interdisciplinary field-based and historical analyses of peatland degradation through examination of the survival motives of local people, the profit motives of companies, and the conservation motives of government and NGOs.
 The book showcases the potential solution of rewetting and reforesting “the people’s forest”.
-The book has been reviewed across various media, including leading international academic journals.
+The book has been reviewed in various media, including leading international academic journals.
 Our project will continue to build on this research in order to develop new insights on tropical peatland management.▲PAGE TOP